100 YEARS OF QUANTUM MECHANICS

 Panel: The next 100 years

-Tracy E. Northup (University of Innsbruck)
+*Tracy Northup (University of Innsbruck)

 Peter Zoller (University of Innsbruck)